mountainmannm/Bolt-Industries/README.md

 Note that this is the first time Ive ever done anything with Python.
 The main.py file works like a perfectly functioning keyboard, but I'm sure it can be done better.
 If you feel inclined to make any improvements, please don't hesitate to submit a pull request or email me your code and I'll commit it to the main repo.

+Matrix tester:
+This is a neat Python program to test the key matrix after you get everything soldered, as well as a nice set of assembly instructions.
+It was written by
+Pierre Constantineau, one of the project's backers.
+The tester program just lights up the LED between F1 and F2 when a key is pressed.
+It's a really simple way to test your soldering.
+You can find it on Pierre's Repo here: https://github.com/jpconstantineau/pico-87-keyboard

 ![image](https://user-images.githubusercontent.com/58665565/154625246-d543506a-e4ff-4449-9799-5506421c1dbc.png)